Offer and acceptance: Rejection of an offer or lapse of time

 An offer can be terminated on the grounds of rejection by the offeree, that is if the offeree does not accept the terms of the offer or makes a counter-offer as referred to above.

-Also, upon making an offer, an offeror may include the period in which the offer will be available.
+Also, upon making an offer, an offeror may include the period in which the offer will be available: an invitation to tender will often specify a "tender validity period" during which a buyer intends offers to be kept open for assessment and evaluation before acceptance.
 If the offeree fails to accept the offer within this specific period, then the offer will be deemed as terminated.
 An offer may also be revoked by operation of law, if an unreasonable amount of time has passed between offer and acceptance.

 Death of offeror

 Generally death (or incapacity) of the offeror terminates the offer.
-This does not apply to option contracts, in which the there's a possibility in which the next of kin or an assigned friend of the offeror can take his or her place after death.
+This does not apply to option contracts, in which the there is a possibility in which the next of kin or an assigned friend of the offeror can take his or her place after death.

 The offer cannot be accepted if the offeree knows of the death of the offeror.
 In cases where the offeree accepts in ignorance of the death, the contract may still be valid, although this proposition depends on the nature of the offer.
 If the contract involves some characteristic personal to the offeror, the offer is destroyed by the death.